SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ## Collection Configuration and App Installation

-As part of the setting up the collection process and app installation, user can select the App from App Catalog and click on Install App.
+As part of the setting up the collection process and app installation, you can select the App from App Catalog and click on Install App.
 Please follow the steps below:

 ### Step 1: Set up Collector